ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/update.rst

 Update Tasks
 -------------

-To update a Task, the basic format is:
+The basic format used to update a Task is:

 .. code::